Step 2: Set up Software

 A person who needs to use CMSNet to submit MDS data must obtain a CMSNet account.
 Use the CMSNet Online Registration Instructions to request a CMSNet account.

-Nursing facilities and swing bed facilities with issues logging into, or using, the CMS website for accessing Certification And Survey Provider Enhanced Reports (CASPER) or submitting MDS data should be directed to the QTSO Help Desk at 1-800-339-9313.
+Nursing facilities and swing bed facilities with issues logging into, or using, the CMS website for accessing Certification and Survey Provider Enhanced Reports (CASPER) or submitting MDS data should be directed to the QTSO Help Desk at 1-800-339-9313.